How To Control Fleas During The Summer Months

 For those who have cat doors or dog doors, pets have a greater chance of exposure, so it's especially important to consistently check pets for signs and symptoms of fleas.
 Below we share some knowledge about flea control for dogs and cats and throughout the house.

 Fleas tend to inhabit organic debris in areas that are dark, moist, and in the shade.
 In order to rid your yard of fleas, concentrate on destroying any areas that would provide this type of habitat.
-Rake leaves and clean areas such as under porches, decks, dog houses, etc.
+Rake leaves and clean areas such as under porches, decks, crawl spaces, dog houses, etc.